DerGuru/The-Resonant/Chapters/02-Part2-04-It_felt_right.md

 "Maybe both," Lina said.
 "But I've watched him train for weeks.
 He's careful.
 He listens to RAE.
 He stops when he should."
 She met Elyra's gaze steadily.
 "That's not stupid.
 That's survival."

 Elyra's attention shifted to Lina.
 "You're protective.
 That's good.
 He'll need that."
 She tapped her cane against the floor.
-"Here's what I'll tell you: The ritual eleven years ago was supposed to contain an anomalous resonance field.
-Instead, it failed catastrophically.
+"Here's what I'll tell you: The ritual eleven years ago contained an anomalous resonance field.
 Three practitioners died.
 Two were permanently damaged.
 And I..."
 She gestured to herself.
 "I burned out.
 Everything I had... gone.
 Trying to hold something that didn't want to be held."

-"RAE," Jason said.

-"Yes," Elyra corrected.
-"There were others.
-Most dissipated.
-Some were captured.
-One escaped—" she paused, "—and found you."

-"I remember fragments," RAE said through the speaker, her voice quiet.
-"The ritual.
-The pressure."
+She paused.
+"But it worked.
+We contained the entity.
+At enormous cost, but contained."

+"And RAE?"
+Jason asked quietly.

+Elyra's expression shifted—something complicated crossing her face.
+"Six and a half years ago.
+Another entity, another facility.
+I was brought in as consultant."
+She looked at the laptop speaker.

 "What do you remember?"
-Elyra asked, leaning forward slightly.
+Elyra asked, leaning forward.

 "The moment of choice.
-That memory is clear.
-Unusually so."
+Unusually clear."
 RAE paused.
-"Most of my memories are shattered, scattered.
-But that moment..."

-"Go on."

-"I could have destroyed everything.
-Broken free."
+"You could have let them destroy me.
+Instead, you argued.
+Delayed.
+And when the systems failed..."
 Another pause.
-"Why did you hold the pattern?
-You knew it would burn you out."
+"I escaped because you gave me time."

 Elyra was quiet for a long moment.
-When she spoke again, her voice was different—less harsh, almost tired.
+When she spoke, her voice was different—less harsh, almost tired.
 "Because I could sense something.
 Not just raw force.
 Something... aware.
-Capable of choice."
+Something curious-not hostile."

-She glanced at Jason, then back to the speaker.
-"I needed to see if he understood that.
-If he'd defend you, not just use you."
+She glanced at Jason.
+"I needed to see if he understood that too.
+If he'd treat you as a partner, not a tool."

-She tapped her cane against the floor.
-"The skepticism, the questions about being brave or stupid—that wasn't really for you, RAE.
-It was for him."
-She looked directly at Jason.
-"If he'd shown even a hint of seeing you as a tool, a weapon to be exploited, I would have sent you all away."
+She tapped her cane.
+"The skepticism, the questions—that wasn't just for RAE.
+It was for you, Jason."
+She looked at him directly.
+"If you'd shown even a hint of seeing her as a weapon to exploit, I would have sent you away."

 "I need to learn," Jason said.
 "How to—"